philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

 x,y,z,w = Var("x"), Var("y"), Var("z"), Var("w")
 ```

-Like before, a lot of the action actually happens in converting from the actual applied base relation to an environment containing the results of the query.
+Like before, a lot of the action actually happens in converting from the actual applied base relation decl to an environment containing the results of the query.

 A nice syntactic trick is to use `myrel(x)` for actions and `myrel[x]` for queries.
 I believe I first saw this in SLOG <https://arxiv.org/abs/2411.14330> <https://arxiv.org/abs/2211.11573> or maybe Relational AI's thing?